On Linear Convergence of Policy Gradient Methods for Finite MDPs: Linear convergence of policy iteration

 \section{Linear convergence of policy iteration}

 We briefly revisit the classic policy iteration algorithm as our analysis of policy gradient methods is intricately tied to it.
-At the same time, we review some basic properties related to Bellma operators.
-Starting with an initial policy $\pi$, policy iteration first evaluates the corresponding cost-to-go function $Q_{\pi}$, and then finds the policy $\pi^+$ with
+Starting from an initial policy $\pi$, policy iteration first evaluates the corresponding cost-to-go function $Q_{\pi}$, and then updates to a new policy $\pi^+$ such that